-Whilst bitcoin is still, by some distance, the most valuable cryptocurrency, with a market cap of $171 billion at the time of writing, the next two largest, Ethereum (market cap $84bn at time of writing), and Ripple ($38bn) have a range of practical applications that bitcoin, a more pure form of currency and the closest crypto equivalent to a fiat currency in terms of how it is used; cannot match.
+Whilst bitcoin is still, by some distance, the most valuable cryptocurrency, with a market cap of $171 billion at the time of writing, the next two largest, Ethereum (market cap $84bn at time of writing), and Ripple ($38bn) have a range of practical applications that bitcoin, a more pure form of currency and the closest crypto equivalent to a fiat currency in terms of how it is used; struggles to match.

 Ethereum is the crypto of choice when it comes to raising money for Initial Coin Offerings (ICOs), for example.
 Investors purchase Ethereum in order to exchange it for the internal currency of a particular blockchain based project, which could be anything from a data storage solution for the healthcare industry, to a new way to access music from emerging artists, to a logistics and distribution platform for the agriculture industry.